 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

 NMS-812 is under development for the treatment of relapsed and refractory multiple myeloma.
 It is administered as capsule through oral route and it acts by targeting PRKR like endoplasmic reticulum kinase (PERK) and general control non-repressed 2 (GCN2).

 Nerviano Medical Sciences overview

-Nerviano Medical Sciences (NMS), a subsidiary of NMS Group SpA, is involved in discovering and developing small molecule NCEs (new chemical entities) for oncology indications.
+Nerviano Medical Sciences (NMS), a subsidiary of NMS Group SpA, is discovering and developing small molecule NCEs (new chemical entities) for oncology indications.
 It is primarily focusing on developing inhibitors including encorafenib, for melanoma and colorectal cancer; entrectinib for relapsed/refractory tumors and onvansertib for AML (acute myeloid leukemia) and solid tumors.
 Its pipeline also includes milciclib and NMS-153 for hepatocellular carcinoma (HCC); NMS-088 for acute myeloid leukemia; and NMS-293 for breast, ovarian, prostate and pancreatic tumors.
 The company utilizes KINASE and ADC platform technologies to carry out the research and development of its novel treatments.
 NMS is headquartered in Milan, Lombardy, Italy.

 For a complete picture of NMS-812’s drug-specific PTSR and LoA scores, buy the report here.